QuerySurge Technical Whitepaper No. 3

 QuerySurge and QuerySurge Application Credentials

 QuerySurge application user passwords are stored in the QuerySurge database for authentication at user sign-on.
-QuerySurge application passwords are not stored in plain text in the database.
-Standard hashing procedures are used for this storage.
+QuerySurge application passwords are stored in the QuerySurge database using industry-standard methods.

 However, QuerySurge is a Web 2.0 application, and under standard deployment conditions, QuerySurge application credentials are part of the HTTP communications between the browser and the QuerySurge application server.
 Therefore, by default, QuerySurge application credentials are in plain text on the wire when passwords are created or modified.
 As noted above, the default security assumption is that QuerySurge has been deployed behind a firewall, so credentials are secure by virtue of firewall protection.